 The business' Key Performance Indicators (KPIs) are considered by the Board to be revenues, operating profit before significant and exceptional items, underlying earnings per share and cash generation.
 These KPIs are reported on in the Group's Annual Reports and the most recent audited position is summarised in a table on page 4 of this document.
-The principle risks and uncertainties faced by the business and how the Board seeks to mitigate these are explained on pages 9 and 10 of this document.
+The principle risks and uncertainties faced by the business, and how the Board seeks to mitigate these, are explained on pages 8 and 9 of this document.

-During AGMs (save for the 2021 and 2022 AGMs, when the pandemic disruptions caused in-person meetings not to take place), the strategy is open for discussion with the shareholders present or represented at the meeting.
+During AGMs, the strategy is open for discussion with the shareholders present or represented at the meeting.
 The strategy, and the progress made with its implementation, forms a large part of the dialogue with the shareholders and between the Group's senior personnel and this dialogue reflects the Company's commitment to good information flows and the promotion of long-term value for shareholders.